 Please no requests for submission fee waivers.

 Works in progress must be received prior the early bird deadline and final completed work must be received by November 1, 2018.

 For exhibition formats, DVDs are required for back-up purposes only.

 Please notify the festival if your film will be broadcast on cable or network television or released for sale on DVD prior to the beginning of the festival.

 DF reserves the right to exclude a film from the festival if that film has been previously broadcast.

-Please note that DCP is the preferred exhibition format for all feature length documentaries and narrative features as well as short films.
+Please note that DCP is the required exhibition format for all feature length documentaries and narrative features as well as short films.
 All festival venues have DCP formats.